 Doctorate in Clinical Psychology (ClinPsyD)

-The Department of Psychological Sciences within Norwich Medical School is based in attractive accommodation on the University campus.
+The Department of Clinical Psychology within Norwich Medical School is based in attractive accommodation on the University campus.
 We have an active and robust programme of research and are currently running clinical trials investigating the effectiveness of psychological therapies with children who have obsessive compulsive disorder, children and adolescents with depression, and adults with Asperger Syndrome who have difficulties with anxiety.
 Other clinical trials involve the used of computerised cognitive behavioural therapy, psychological therapies for people with psychosis, and psychological therapies within forensic mental health care.
 Further research programmes involve people with PTSD, children and adults with brain injury, as well as people with intellectual and other developmental disabilities.
 We also have studies running which are investigating cognitive biases within emotional disorders, and have projects within health and developmental psychology.
-Our research programmes are funded from a number of sources including the MRC, ESRC, the Wellcome Trust, the Leverhulme Trust, the British Academy, Action Medial Research, NIHR-RfPB, NIHR-TCC, and the NIHR HTA programme.
+Our research programmes are funded from a number of sources including the MRC, ESRC, the Wellcome Trust, the Leverhulme Trust, the British Academy, Action Medial Research, NIHR-RfPB, NIHR-TCC, NIHR-RISC, NIHR Programme Grant for Applied Research and the NIHR HTA programme.

 See the Faculty Graduate School for further information